vefunder/protocol-research-review/articles/TangibleDAO/Tangible-USDR.md

 ## Real USD (USDR)

 USDR is a natively **rebasing**, **yield-bearing**, **over-collateralized stablecoin**, **pegged to the US dollar**.
-[USDR](https://polygonscan.com/token/0xb5dfabd7ff7f83bab83995e72a52b97abb7bcf63?a=0xa138341185a9d0429b0021a11fb717b225e13e1f#readContract) is issued on Polygon where it currently counts 142 holders.
-The stablecoin is backed by ERC-20s, LP tokens, and tokenized real estate.
-USDR is issued by Tangible, and partially backed by tokenized real estate (RE) TNFTs.
+[USDR](https://polygonscan.com/token/0xb5dfabd7ff7f83bab83995e72a52b97abb7bcf63?a=0xa138341185a9d0429b0021a11fb717b225e13e1f#readContract) is issued on Polygon where it currently counts 179 holders.
+The stablecoin, issued by Tangible, is backed by a combination of ERC-20s, LP tokens, and tokenized real estate TNFTs.
 Using real estate TNFTs as collateral enables two novel features:

 1. **Intrinsic Yield** - According to Tangible, their properties yield 8-10% annual interest from rentals.
 This yield is paid out to USDR holders in the form of daily rebases (i.e. the amount of USDR in a wallet automatically increases).
 To boost yield for early adopters, Tangible is currently subsidizing USDR via a daily airdrop of TNGBL to USDR holders, thus increasing the yield by ~10%.
 2. **Exposure to a novel asset class** - Stablecoins are usually backed by either highly volatile crypto assets or other stablecoins.
-Real estate on the other hand has a long [track record](https://tradingeconomics.com/united-kingdom/average-house-prices#:~:text=Average%20House%20Prices%20in%20the%20United%20Kingdom%20averaged%20128122.75%20GBP,United%20Kingdom%20Average%20House%20Prices.) of relatively low volatility and continuous appreciation in value.
+Real estate, on the other hand, has a long [track record](https://tradingeconomics.com/united-kingdom/average-house-prices#:~:text=Average%20House%20Prices%20in%20the%20United%20Kingdom%20averaged%20128122.75%20GBP,United%20Kingdom%20Average%20House%20Prices.) of relatively low volatility and continuous appreciation in value.
 In other words, the value of the collateral backing USDR should steadily increase.

-The drawback of these TNFTs is the general illiquidity that comes with the real estate market.
+The drawback of these TNFTs is the relative illiquidity that comes with the real estate market.
 Unlike currencies or securities, properties cannot be sold within minutes.
-Especially when tokenized on-chain.
-But real estate can still depreciate in value.
-Therefore, a good liquidation mechanism and measures to keep USDR over-collateralized are needed.
-Tangible has a few methods for keeping the collateralization ratio (CR) over 100%.
-These are:
+Additionally, real estate can still depreciate in value.
+Therefore, a good liquidation mechanism is required, along with precautions to keep USDR over-collateralized.
+Tangible has a few methods for keeping the collateralization ratio (CR) over 100%:

 * In case the CR of USDR falls below 100%, half of the rental yield payments are retained by the USDR collateral treasury.
 The daily rebase is consequently reduced by 50%.
 In other words, USDR holders earn less interest, until the CR is back to 100%.
-* The treasury that is backing USDR always holds other more liquid assets for fast liquidations (e.g. DAI, protocol-owned liquidity, and TNGBL tokens).
+* The treasury that is backing USDR always holds a diversified portfolio of liquid assets for fast liquidations (e.g. DAI, protocol-owned liquidity, and TNGBL tokens).
 * In case all DAI and other reserves are emptied, real estate TNFTs are liquidated.
-In such a scenario, users will receive[ pDAI](https://polygonscan.com/token/0x263fa8f30351472A1363902318098bEfAD3B440e) instead of real DAI. pDAI serves as an IOU token that represents a claim to real DAI, once the liquidation is executed.
+In such a scenario, users will receive [pDAI](https://polygonscan.com/token/0x263fa8f30351472A1363902318098bEfAD3B440e) instead of real DAI. pDAI serves as an IOU token that represents a claim to real DAI, once the liquidation is executed.
-* A benefit of real-estate-based yield is that it’s not highly correlated with the asset’s price volatility.
-Rents don’t change in the short to mid-term.
-Even if the properties’ value decreases (and thus the CR), the monthly income remains.
+* A benefit of RE-based yield is that it’s not highly correlated with the asset’s price volatility.
+Rents don’t change in the short to mid-term, even if the properties’ value decreases.

 ## **Minting Real USD**